EXCLUSIVE-Iran, Russia negotiating big oil-for-goods deal

 Technical nuclear talks between Iran and the European Union, representing six world powers, started on Thursday.

-The November deal was designed to halt Iran's nuclear advances for six months to buy time for a final settlement.
+The November deal was designed to halt Iran's nuclear advances for six months to buy time for a final settlement by May.

-U.S. and European sanctions have cut Iran's oil exports by more than half over the past 18 months to about 1 million barrels a day.
+U.S. and European sanctions have cut Iran's oil exports by more than half over the past 18 months to about one million barrels a day.

 Russian purchases of 500,000 bpd of Iranian crude would lift Iran's oil exports by 50 percent and provide a major boost to its struggling economy.
-With current oil prices near $100 a barrel, Iran would earn about an additional $1.5 billion a month.
+At current oil prices near $100 a barrel Iran would earn about an additional $1.5 billion a month.

 "Iran has to find a way to accommodate more exports: this is the reason behind this," an Iranian official said.
 "Both sides should rush for it.
 Russia will be able to guarantee a large amount of trade with its neighbour and Iran will be able to overcome its export difficulties."